playgamesgo/SMPUtils/README.md

 ### Features:
 - Integrated DynMap menu in game
 - Minimap based on DynMap
+- Find blocks in nearby chests on Shift+Click in Litematica verifier
 - More in the future...

 ### Installation: